 At a Glance

-- Tasks: Lead local governance across schools, ensuring effective support and guidance for improvement.
+- Tasks: Lead local governance across schools, ensuring effective support and training for governing bodies.

-- Company: Join a large, growing group of schools dedicated to enhancing education for children and young people.
+- Company: Join a large, growing group of schools dedicated to improving education for children and young people.

-- Benefits: Enjoy a competitive salary, hybrid working, and opportunities for professional development.
+- Benefits: Enjoy a competitive salary, hybrid working options, and opportunities for professional development.

-- Why this job: Make a real impact on education while collaborating with passionate professionals in a supportive environment.
+- Why this job: Make a real impact on school improvement while building strong relationships in a supportive environment.

-- Qualifications: Experience in local governance and strong knowledge of compliance and best practices required.
+- Qualifications: Experience in local governance with a strong understanding of compliance and school operations required.

 Our client is a large, and growing, group of schools who are now looking to bring on a new Head of Local Governance into the organisation as the current post holder is retiring.
 The role is offered on a full time, permanent basis and is based in Peterborough where currently the team meet in the office twice a week on Tuesday and Wednesday.